quintet-sdr/optimization-a1/README.md

 ### Pay attention

-To complete the assignment we used BunJS with TypeScript.
-The project will not work on NodeJS because we used Buntest testing library that is not unavailable on Node.
+To solve the assignment, we used Bun with TypeScript.
+The project will not work on NodeJS because we used the built-in testing library unavailable on Node.

 ## Installation

-You can install bun using [official guide](https://bun.sh/docs/installation):
+You can install Bun using the [official guide](https://bun.sh/docs/installation):

 For MacOS and Linux: